l2hyunwoo/compose-stability-analyzer/README.md

 **Why thresholds matter**

 Many composables recompose 1-2 times during initial setup.
 These are expected and not performance issues.
-By using `threshold = 3` or specific number, you filter out the noise and focus on actual problems, composables that keep recomposing during user interaction.
+By using `threshold = 3` or a specific number, you filter out the noise and focus on actual problems, composables that keep recomposing during user interaction.

 The real example might be like so: